ionelaSabinaMacovei/Hangman-Project3/README.md

 - Result - The game is starting and on the main display is shown a welcome message, number of letters in the word, wrong and correct letters, score, lives and user input.

 6.
-- Expected - Show the correct letter and incremmenting the score.
+- Expected - Show the correct letter and increment the score.
 - Testing -  Add a letter.
-- Result - The correct letter is added to letter space in the word and score is incremmenting by 25 points.
+- Result - The correct letter is added to letter space in the word and score is increment by 25 points.

 7.
-- Expected - Swoh the incorrect letter and, take away a life and add a part to hangman graphic.
+- Expected - Show the incorrect letter and, take away a life and add a part to hangman graphic.
 - Testing - Add a wrong letter.
-- Result - The wrong letter is shown in red, the life is decremmenting by one and the to hangman graphic is adding a part.
+- Result - The wrong letter is shown in red, the life is decrementing by one and the to hangman graphic is adding a part.

 8.
-- Expected - The user is notiffied when insert a already guessed letter or an invalid entry like a special character or number.
+- Expected - The user is notified when insert a already guessed letter or an invalid entry like a special character or number.
 - Testing - Add a guessed letter.
-- Result - The user is notiffied with a message in red on the top of display.
+- Result - The user is notified with a message in red on the top of display.

 9.
 - Expected - Guess the correct word take the user to the winner screen.
 - Testing - Insert letter by letter or the full word.
-- Result - If the user is guessing the word letter by letter on the screen will apear win message in red, score of the user and a message that the scoreboard is updated.
-On the bottom of this the menu is diplayed.
+- Result - If the user is guessing the word letter by letter on the screen will appear win message in red, score of the user and a message that the scoreboard is updated.
+On the bottom of this the menu is displayed.
-        - If the user is guessing the full word  on the screen will apear win message in green, score of the user and a message that the scoreboard is updated.
-On the bottom of this the menu is diplayed.
+        - If the user is guessing the full word  on the screen will appear win message in green, score of the user and a message that the scoreboard is updated.
+On the bottom of this the menu is displayed.
 10.
-- Expected - Not guess the word take the user to a loosing screen.
+- Expected - Not guess the word take the user to a losing screen.
 - Testing - Insert wrong letters.
 - Result - On the screen is shown a loose message in red, score of the user and the menu at the bottom.

 11.
-- Expected - Menu take the user to the option selected and if the user is tipying a invalid option is notified.
+- Expected - Menu take the user to the option selected and if the user is typing an invalid option is notified.
-- Testing - Insert a valid option, insert a invalid option.
+- Testing - Insert a valid option, insert an invalid option.
-- Result - Valid option insert take the user to the option chosee.
+- Result - Valid option insert take the user to the option choose.
          - Invalid option insert shown the user an error message and ask to user to insert a valid option.

 12.
 - Expected - Insert first option (play again).
-- Testing - Press the a key.
+- Testing - Press a key.
 - Result - Take the user to the main page of the game and the game is starting.

 13.
 - Expected - Insert the second option (scoreboard).
-- Testing - Press the b key.
+- Testing - Press b key.
 - Result - Take the user to the top 10 scores and at the bottom of the page is shown the menu.

 14.
 - Expected - Insert the third option (exit game).
-- Testing - Press the c key.
+- Testing - Press c key.
-- Result - Take the user to the clossing page where a closing and a thank you  message is diplaplayed in red.
+- Result - Take the user to the closing page where a closing and a thank you message is displayed in red.

 [Back to top](<#table-content>)